collective/collective.pfg.signup/README.md

 ============

 Create flexible user registration forms using PloneFormGen.

+The problem it is trying to solve is

+ - having customisable user registration forms
+ - having registration forms just for certain areas of the site
+ - user approval workflow
+ - collecting other information about users who signup

 A PloneFormGen save adapter that takes details form the submitted form and uses them to add a user to Plone.
 Can be configured put the user in a predefined group.
 Can be configued to allow members of a group to approve the user before they are added.
 The destination group or the group of approvers can